The Commissioner of the Social Security Administration posted this on 4/3/2020:

 What Can the ABLE Account Pay For?

 - ABLE accounts can be used to pay for “Qualified Disability Expenses” (some examples are education, housing, basic living expenses, financial and legal fees, health and wellness).
-Beneficiaries must keep track of how the money was used and use the money for qualified expenses in the same calendar month, or it will effect SSI benefits.
+Beneficiaries must keep track of how the money was used and use the money for qualified expenses.
 A full list of rules and obligations will be available when you set up an account.

 ABLE account vs. a Special Needs Trust (SNT)

-A special needs trust (SNT) is another way to save.
+A special needs trust (SNT) is another way to save without negative impact on public benefits.
 To decide what is best for you, learn all of the facts.
 Here are a few ways that ABLE accounts and SNT’s differ:

 |ABLE Account||Special Needs Trust|